-- Verify a candidate's identity from current photographic ID and proof of address; - Obtain 2 references - Obtain a certificate for an enhanced DBS check with a barred list information where the person will be engaging in regulated activity; - Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - Check that a candidate to be employed as a teacher is not subject to a prohibition order issued by the Secretary of State, using the NCTL Teacher Service Portal (formerly known as the Employer Access Online service); - Verify the candidate's mental and physical fitness to carry out their work responsibilities.
+- Verify a candidate's identity from current photographic ID and proof of address; - Obtain a certificate for an enhanced DBS check with a barred list information where the person will be engaging in regulated activity; - Obtain a separate barred list check if an individual will start work in regulated activity before the DBS certificate is available; - Check that a candidate to be employed as a teacher is not subject to a prohibition order [SCHOOLS MAY WISH TO OPEN THIS UP TO ALL STAFF] issued by the Secretary of State, using the NCTL Teacher Service Portal (formerly known as the Employer Access Online service); - Verify the candidate's mental and physical fitness to carry out their work responsibilities.
 This is done through the council's occupational health services; - Verify professional qualifications, as appropriate.